Tunisia is a priority for France and our relations are very strong.

 Cultural, scientific and technical cooperation

-Our cooperation and cultural action are now geared to three priorities:
+Our cooperation and cultural action now has three priorities:

-French cultural cooperation is aimed in priority at young people and new audiences within civil society.
-This is achieved by artistic exchanges, debates and support for new media outlets.
-Promoting our expertise in museums and heritage as well as supporting young artists and cultural players are also important aspects of this cooperation.
+French cultural cooperation is aimed in priority at young people and new audiences within civil society, which can be seen in artistic exchanges, debates and support for new media outlets.
+Promoting our expertise in museums and heritage as well as supporting young artists and cultural players are also important.

 Promoting the French language is an important part of our cooperation.
 As a “foreign language with special status” in Tunisia, it is taught at all levels of the educational system.
-The diplomatic post helps to promote the French language through the Language Centre of the French Institute in Tunisia and the network of French schools (AEFE, Agency for French Education Abroad) hosting more than 3,200 Tunisian children out of a total of 7,200 students.
+The diplomatic post helps to promote the French language through the Language Centre of the French Institute in Tunisia and the network of French schools (AEFE, Agency for French Education Abroad), with more than 3,200 Tunisian children enrolled out of a total of 7,200 students.

 On 4 October 2019, our two Higher Education Ministers inaugurated the Franco-Tunisian University for Africa and the Mediterranean (UFTAM).
 The project’s main aims are to foster employability, Tunisia’s position as a training hub for Africa, and teaching in French.